pureooze/pureooze.github.io/src/blog/posts/2025-10-07-aria-vs-title.md

 Sometimes the default accessible name is inaccurate and a separate label needs to be provided to give users accurate context.
 In these situations labels can help.

 ### Labels
+There are a few ways to provide a label for an HTML element.

 #### The Label Element
 The `<label>` element provides a **visible** caption for an element.
 It is often used in user interfaces like forms to provide context on a field.
 Label requires using the `for` attribute to reference another elements via their `id` and it only works with [labelable elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Guides/Content_categories#labelable).